SPEAK WITH A TEAM MEMBER (770) 920-6030

 3. Neither parent left a will

-When neither parent left a will, Georgia’s intestacy laws come into play.
-These laws outline how assets are distributed when someone dies without a valid will.
-The specifics vary depending on the family situation.
+When neither parent leaves a will, Georgia’s intestacy laws apply.
+These laws outline how assets are distributed when someone dies without a valid will, and the specifics vary depending on the family situation.

-In many cases, you can handle probate for both estates together.
+In many cases, you can handle probate for both parents together.
 It is a good idea to consult a probate attorney to tailor the process to your unique situation.

 What happens to the deceased parents’ property?